The verdict

 What disinfecting wipes kill stomach bugs?

-Can hand sanitizer kill stomach bugs?
+Can alcohol-based hand sanitizer kill a stomach bug?

 Behind the data